 The risk assessment included the evaluation of indoor air concentrations and sub-slab vapor data that includes a conservative dilution attenuation factor (DAF) of 10.
-This evaluation included potential cancer risks and non-cancer health hazards from exposures to VOCs in indoor air at Buildings 774, 776, 785 and 786.
-The indoor air concentrations were within the acceptable risk range established under the NCP of 1 x 10-6 to 1 x 10-4 (one in a million to one in ten thousand) and below the goal of protection of a Hazard Quotient (HQ) of 1 for all chemicals.
+This evaluation included potential cancer risks and non-cancer health hazards from exposures to VOCs, in particular TCE, in indoor air at Buildings 774, 776, 785 and 786.
+The indoor air concentrations were within the acceptable risk range established under the NCP of 1 x 10-6 to 1 x 10-4 (one-in-a-million to one-inten-thousand) and below the goal of protection of a Hazard Quotient (HQ) of 1 for all chemicals...